Keyboard shortcuts

 Perry compiles a practical subset of TypeScript.
 This page documents what’s not supported or works differently from Node.js/tsc.

-No Runtime Type Checking
+No Runtime Type Validation

 // These annotations are erased — no runtime effect